9dots/9dots.io-pages/OcIwayL.md

 org: 9dots
 objective: "By the end of the lesson students will be able to define an application, generate 3 application ideas, and discuss the importance of a well designed website"
 id: "9dots-OcIwayL"
-title: "What is a Good Website?"
+title: Making a Good Website
 image: "http://uploads.9dots.io/OcJ25Bl_md.jpg"
 attachments:
   - path: "http://uploads.9dots.io/Oi8d7pz.pdf"